-[RFC7490] proposed method of tunneling traffic after connected link failure to extend the basic LFA coverage and algorithm to find tunnel tail-end routers fitting LFA requirement.
-In most cases proposed algorithm finds more than one candidate tail-end router.
-In real life network it may be desirable to exclude some nodes from the list of candidates based on the local policy.
-This may be either due to known limitations of the node (the router does not accept targeted LDP sessions required to implement Remote LFA tunnelling) or due to administrative requirements (for example, it may be desirable to choose tail-end router among co-located devices).
+[RFC7490] defined a method of tunnelling traffic after connected link failure to extend the basic LFA coverage and an algorithm to find tunnel tail-end routers fitting LFA requirement.
+In most cases the proposed algorithm finds more than one candidate tail-end router. real-life network it may be desirable to exclude some nodes from the list of candidates based on the local policy.
+This may be either due to known limitations of the node (the router does not accept the targeted LDP sessions required to implement Remote LFA tunnelling) or due to administrative requirements (for example, it may be desirable to choose the tail-end router among co-located devices).

-The Node administrative tag delivers simple and scalable solution.
-Remote LFA can be configured with a policy to accept during the tailend router calculation as candidates only routers advertising certain tag.
+The Node administrative tag delivers a simple and scalable solution.
+Remote LFA can be configured with a policy to accept during the tailend router calculation as candidates only routers advertising a certain tag.
 Tagging routers allows to both exclude nodes not capable of serving as Remote LFA tunnel tail-ends and to define a region from which tail-end router must be selected.

 4.4.
-Mobile backhaul network service deployment
+Mobile back-haul network service deployment

-The topology of mobile back-haul network usually adopts ring topology to save fibre resource and it is divided into the aggregate network and the access network.
-Cell Site Gateways (CSGs) connects the eNodeBs and RNC(Radio Network Controller) Site Gateways(RSGs)

-connects the RNCs.
+Mobile back-haul networks usually adopt a ring topology to save fibre resources; it is usually divided into the aggregate network and the access network.
+Cell Site Gateways(CSGs) connects the eNodeBs and RNC(Radio Network Controller) Site Gateways(RSGs) connects the RNCs.
 The mobile traffic is transported from CSGs to RSGs.
 The network takes a typical aggregate traffic model that more than one access rings will attach to one pair of aggregate site gateways(ASGs) and more than one aggregate rings will attach to one pair of RSGs.